 - 5 ECTS credits in the field of ecology

 - English corresponding to the level of English in Swedish upper secondary education (English 6/B).
 This is normally attested by means of an internationally recognised test.

 Selection for the January application round is based on merit rating (grade tariff) at three levels.
 If necessary, applicants within the same merit group will be selected by lot.

 - Group 3: Low

-The thesis work should be of scientifically high quality and be carried out in close contact with ongoing research in the main field of study.
+The thesis work should be of scientifically high quality and be carried out in close connection with ongoing research in the main field of study.
 The thesis must be written and presented in English.
-The work should be presented orally at the minisymposium arranged by the Division of Biology and all students are supposed to be present.
+If possible, the work should be presented orally at the minisymposium arranged by the Division of Biology and all students are supposed to be present.
 In this case, the requirement of prior attendance at final thesis seminars is disregarded.

 The programme leads to a "Master of Science (120 credits) in Biology", in Swedish "Naturvetenskaplig masterexamen Biologi".

 - a Bachelor's degree as specified in the entrance requirements.

 - course requirements for a total of 120 ECTS credits from courses from the curriculum of the programme (including thesis work).